wiverson/maven-jpackage-template/README.md

 If you need consulting support, feel free to reach out to [ChangeNode.com](https://changenode.com/).

 # Miscellaneous Q&A

+##### Q: A few things seem to be hard-coded...?

+A: Yeah.
+There are a lot of moving parts in a build script like this.
+Most notably, the name of the generated application is set to Test-App-1.0 in a few places.
+Unfortunately, this is kind of complicated - for example, the name of the build application exists both in the GitHub Actions and the pom.xml.
+I tried to strike a balance between using various properties to avoid duplication and (worst case) degenerating into a sea of strange expressions.
+Hopefully you can follow everything, but if you have questions or need consulting support you can always reach out.

 ##### Q: What about the Linux versions?
 Just macOS and Windows?
 You Linux-hating monster!